GNOME/gimp/devel-docs/performance-logs/performance-logs.md

     Backtraces capture the code-paths taken while recording the log, and should normally be included.

+  - *Messages:*
+    Whether or not to include diagnostic messages in the log.
+    Diagnostic messages indicate errors and unexpected conditions, and should normally be included.

   - *Progressive:*
     Whether or not to record a progressive log.